jasonaaronwilson/omni-c/documentation/c23-transpiler.md

 we can place code after (or before if we end up needing that).
 This transformation would also enables us to essentially make things like blocks inside of expressions work.

+### Temporary Name Generation

+The full name (which includes the type signature and must be unique) is appended with a local temporary count number (in ascii) which is then hashed to produce a 64bit integer.
+I suppose as a backend we could do 128 bit hashes if we detect a collision.

+## Generic Structure Members

+The slow way to do this is to replace variably size fields with a pointer that points to a heap allocated space for the field and automatically manipulate it (we can also use stack allocated little arrays for locals).
+A similar trick could be used for (tagged) unions.
+We have to make copies of these when a structure is assigned to a variable.

+A more sophisticated approach would still use a pointer but initialize it to space allocated adjacent to the object itself.
+Again when copying, we need to copy more bytes than just the structure and rewrite all such pointers relative to the address of the new target.

+In theory all structures with generically typed fields must remember their shape so we will have something akin to a vtable at the start of such structures?

+## Strucuture Layout